tablejai/FYP-Server/README.md

 ros2 pkg create --build-type ament_python [package]
 ```

-More about creating and configuring the package
+More about creating and configuring the package:
 1. Write your python code under [package]/[package]/[package.py]
 2. Add an entry point to setup.py so that ros2 can locate its position
     ```python
     entry_points={
         'console_scripts': [